DP-3T/dp3t-sdk-backend/dpppt-backend-sdk/dpppt-backend-sdk-ws/src/main/java/org/dpppt/backend/sdk/ws/insertmanager/README.md

 ## Default Filters

-Looking at the `WSBaseConfig`, we can see that during construction of the `InsertManager` bean, a set of default filters are added:
+Looking at the `WSBaseConfig`, we can see that two instances of the `InsertManager` are constructed, one for the `exposed` request and one for the `exposedNextDay` request, both are supplied wit a set of default filters:

 ```java
 public abstract class WSBaseConfig implements SchedulingConfigurer, WebMvcConfigurer {